mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 If some entries are missing to build the full tree, the `DataGridPro` will automatically create filler rows to fill those gaps.

 {{"demo": "pages/components/data-grid/group-pivot/FillerTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

+### Filtering

+By default, the filtering is applied to every depth of the tree.
+You can limit the filtering to the top level rows by with the `disableChildrenFiltering`.

+{{"demo": "pages/components/data-grid/group-pivot/DisableChildrenFilteringTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

+### Sorting

+By default, the sorting is applied to every depth of the tree.
+You can limit the filtering to the top level rows by with the `disableChildrenSorting`.

+{{"demo": "pages/components/data-grid/group-pivot/DisableChildrenSortingTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

 ## 🚧 Master detail [<span class="pro"></span>](https://mui.com/store/items/material-ui-pro/)